gradle/gradle/design-docs/incremental-build.md

 - The set of discovered inputs after the task executes represents the inputs discovered for that execution, so if on build#1 discovered inputs are A, B, C and on build#2 discovered inputs are D, E, F.  Discovered inputs after #2 should be D, E, F (not a combination).
 - A task that is up-to-date should not lose its discovered inputs.
 Following an up-to-date build, a change in a discovered inputs should cause a task to be out of date.  i.e., A task that discovers inputs A, B, C in build#1, is up-to-date in build #2, should still have discovered inputs A, B, C in build#3.

-### Open issues
+### Open issues to make feature public

-- If a discovered input is missing when it is discovered, should we treat that as a missing file input or a fatal problem? -- currently this is a fatal problem (files must exist)
+- Finalize API (should it remain on IncrementalTaskInputs or move somewhere else).
-- Any change to discovered inputs causes all inputs to be out-of-date -- currently, task is still incremental
+- Any change to discovered inputs should cause all inputs to be out-of-date -- currently, a task's IncrementalTaskInputs are still marked as incremental when discovered inputs change.
+Incremental native compiler relies on `incremental` flag to do any incremental builds.
+    - If task has inputs [A,B,C].
+If only A changes, IncrementalTaskInputs will only report A as changed and incremental=true.
+The task may do a "incremental execution".
+    - If task has input property foo.
+If foo changes, IncrementalTaskInputs will have incremental=false and the task should do a "full execution".
+    - If a task has discovered inputs [X,Y,Z], if any discovered input changes, IncrementalTaskInputs will report _no_ files as changed and incremental=true (this is partially wrong).
+    - If we change discovered inputs to be more like regular inputs, we need to decide on the behavior of the set of files changed (as seen by `outOfDate`) and incremental=true or false.
+    - If we make the task non-incremental (incremental=false), IncrementalNativeCompiler needs to handle this by always doing a scan of all files and incremental build (this pushes the hard work down into the task that wants to use discovered inputs).
+    - If we make the task incremental (incremental=true), do we also include discovered inputs in the `outOfDate` list?
+IncrementalNativeCompiler ignores this list right now.
+- Discovered inputs do not work with continuous build.
+- The previous discovered files snapshot can be thrown away as soon as we know we'll be executing.
 - It would be nice to perform discovery incrementally.
-- It looks straightforward to not "stream" the hashes into the discovered snapshot and just create it all at once (like the other snapshots do).
-- The previous discovered files snapshot can be thrown away as soon as we know we'll be executing.
-- Discovered inputs do not work with continuous build.
+- Eventually be pretty much anything that you can use as a declared input for a task (including non-file properties and objects) should be able to be treated as "discovered inputs".

 ## ~~Story: Use source #include information as discovered inputs~~